• Skip to main content

 The three pillars of canker sore identification –

-Additionally, the person’s Patient History (in terms of what they specifically did or did not experience with their sores) can also play a valuable role in identification and helps to differentiate this type of lesion from other kinds of mouth sores.
-For example: Canker sores vs. Oral herpes. - Telling the two apart.
+Additionally, the persons’s patient history—specifically what they did or did not experience with their sores—plays a valuable role in identification and helps differentiate aphthous lesions from other types of mouth sores.

 Methods that aren’t routinely used for aphthous ulcer identification.